AdebolaShelby/deep-learning-challenge/README.md

 # Result Summary

-## Model Training:

-    * A neural network model was trained using the preprocessed charity dataset.

-    * The model architecture included multiple hidden layers with ReLU activation functions and dropout layers to mitigate overfitting.

-    * Early stopping was employed during training to prevent overfitting.

-## Model Evaluation:
+## Model Performance

-    * The model was evaluated using the test dataset.
+* Target Performance: The target accuracy was 75%.

-    * The final accuracy score achieved was approximately 77.81%, surpassing the target accuracy of 75%.
+* Achieved Performance: The final accuracy score achieved was approximately 77.81%, which is higher than the target accuracy.

+## Steps Taken to Increase Model Performance

+1. Data Preprocessing:

+    * Handled missing values and encoded categorical variables.
+    * Scaled the feature data using StandardScaler.
+2. Model Architecture:

+    * Added multiple hidden layers with an increasing number of neurons.
+    * Included dropout layers to prevent overfitting.
+3. Training Parameters:

+    * Used early stopping to halt training when the validation loss stopped improving, preventing overfitting and saving computational resources.
+    * Trained the model for up to 100 epochs with a batch size of 32.
+4. Hyperparameter Tuning:

+    * Experimented with different numbers of neurons and layers to find the optimal configuration.
+## Summary
+* Neurons: 256, 128, 64, 32
+* Layers: 4 hidden layers, 2 dropout layers, 1 output layer
+* Activation Functions: ReLU for hidden layers, Sigmoid for output layer
+* Achieved Performance: 77.81% accuracy
+* Steps Taken: Data preprocessing, model architecture adjustments, early stopping, and hyperparameter tuning.

 ## Model Export:

 * The trained model was successfully saved to an HDF5 file named AlphabetSoupCharity.h5.

-Overall, after various rounds of optimizations, the model performed well, achieving an accuracy higher than the desired 75%, and was saved for future use or further optimization.

 # Limitations